fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 first failure, control the stack trace and test run verbosity, and much more.

-In Lab 2, Writing Test Functions, on page 23, you’ll install Tasks locally
+In Lab 2, Writing Test Functions, you’ll install Tasks locally

 using pip and look at how to structure tests within a Python project.
 You’ll do